Realization of a hydraulic ram (experimental but perfectly functional) byUniversity of Orléans

 A hydraulic ram is a pump that uses the energy of the water to go up a certain amount of water much higher than the initial water during the height.

-It is a self-powered pump that pumps "about" 30% of the water passing through it.
+It is a self-powered pump that pumps "free" about 30% of the water running through it.

 assembly diagram, click to enlarge